Feature Removal Is a Unifying Principle for Model Explanation Methods: Summarizing Feature Influence

 We now consider the specific choices made by each method (see Appendix~\ref{app:methods} for further details).
 For simplicity, we let $u$ denote the set function each method analyzes.
 Surveying the various removal-based explanation methods, the techniques for summarizing each feature's influence include:

-\begin{itemize}[leftmargin=2pc] \item (Remove individual) Occlusion, PredDiff, CXPlain, permutation tests and feature ablation (LOCO) calculate the impact of removing a single feature from the set of all features, resulting in the following attribution values:
+\begin{itemize}[leftmargin=2pc] \item (Remove individual) Occlusion, PredDiff, CXPlain, permutation tests and feature ablation (LOCO) calculate the impact of removing a single feature from the model, resulting in the following attribution values:

-Occlusion, PredDiff and CXPlain can also be applied with groups of features in image contexts.
+Occlusion, PredDiff and CXPlain can also be applied with groups of features, or superpixels, in image contexts.

 \item (Include individual) The univariate predictors approach calculates the impact of including individual features, resulting in the following attribution values: